icpctools/icpctools/CoachView/README.md

 (coaches as well as other interested people) to view either or both of a selected team's desktop (machine screen) or web camera during a contest.
-It requires that the Contest Administrator configure desktop and/or webcam streaming from team machines during the contest, and also requires a [Contest API](https://clics.ecs.baylor.edu/index.php/Contest_API) source that implements video streaming, for example the ICPC Tools [Contest Data Server](https://clics.ecs.baylor.edu/index.php/CDS).
+It requires that the Contest Administrator configure desktop and/or webcam streaming from team machines during the contest, and also requires a [Contest API](https://ccs-specs.icpc.io/contest_api) source that implements video streaming, for example the ICPC Tools [Contest Data Server](https://tools.icpc.global/cds/).

 The Coach View provides the ability for a coach to select a specific team by name or team number and to view either or both of that team's desktop and webcam video feeds.

 ## Installing the Coach View

-To install the Coach View software, download a copy of the latest version from the [ICPCTools web page](https://icpc.baylor.edu/icpctools/) and unzip it into any convenient directory.
+To install the Coach View software, download a copy of the latest version from the [ICPCTools website](https://tools.icpc.global/) and unzip it into any convenient directory.
 That's it!

 ## Usage